Jean-Bédel Bokassa: Proclamation of the Empire

 In September 1976, Bokassa dissolved the government and replaced it with the Conseil de la Révolution Centrafricaine (Central African Revolutionary Council).
-On 4 December, at the MESAN congress, he converted back to Catholicism and instituted a new constitution that transformed the republic into the Central African Empire (CAE), with himself as "His Imperial Majesty" Bokassa I. His formal coronation took place on 4 December 1977 at 10:43a.m.
+On 4 December, at the MESAN congress, he converted back to Catholicism and instituted a new constitution that transformed the republic into the Central African Empire (CAE), with himself as "His Imperial Majesty" Bokassa I. His formal coronation took place on 4 December 1977 at 10:43 a.m.

-The coronation was estimated to cost his country roughly $US20 million – one third of the CAE's annual budget and all of France's aid money for that year.
+The coronation was estimated to cost his country roughly US$20 million – one third of the CAE's annual budget and all of France's aid money for that year.

 His regalia, the lavish coronation, and generally the ceremonies adapted by the newly formed CAE were largely inspired by Napoleon, who had converted the French First Republic into the First French Empire.

 Bokassa's full title became "Emperor of Central Africa by the will of the Central African people, united within the national political party, the MESAN".

 Bokassa attempted to justify his actions by claiming that creating a monarchy would help Central Africa "stand out" from the rest of the continent and earn the world's respect.
 Despite generous invitations, no foreign leaders attended the event.
 By this time, many people inside and outside the CAE thought Bokassa was insane.
 The Western press, mostly in France, the UK and the US, considered him a laughingstock, and often compared his eccentric behavior and egotistical extravagance with that of another well-known eccentric African dictator, Idi Amin of Uganda.

 Tenacious rumours that Bokassa occasionally consumed human flesh were substantiated by several testimonies during his eventual trial, including the statement of his former chef that he had repeatedly cooked the flesh of human carcasses stored in the palace's walk-in freezers for Bokassa's table.
 Moreover, at his coronation Bokassa had reportedly told the French ambassador that the latter had eaten human meat without knowing it.

 This did not affect Bokassa's criminal record, however, since the consumption of human remains is considered a misdemeanour under CAR law and all previously committed misdemeanours had been forgiven by a general amnesty declared in 1981.

 Bokassa claimed that the new empire would be a constitutional monarchy.
 In practice, however, he retained the same dictatorial powers he had held for the past decade as President Bokassa, and the country remained a military dictatorship.
 Suppression of dissenters remained widespread, and torture was said to be especially rampant.
 Rumours abounded that Bokassa himself occasionally participated in beatings and executions.